ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 HTTP redirects can redirect from HTTP to HTTPS so ensure that the proxy environment for both protocols is correctly configured.

-If proxy support is not needed, but the system may have it configured nevertheless, use the parameter ``use_proxy: no`` to avoid accidental system proxy usage.
+If proxy support is not needed, but the system may have it configured nevertheless, use the parameter ``use_proxy: false`` to avoid accidental system proxy usage.

-.. hint:: Selective proxy support using the ``no_proxy`` environment variable is also supported.
+.. hint:: Selective proxy support using the ``false_proxy`` environment variable is also supported.

 Return values